Building on local values can transform entrepreneurship. Efforts in the Global South have lessons for the West.

 About the Authors

-is PhD student at the University of Cambridge’s Judge Business School and part of the Cambridge Centre for Social Innovation.
+Laura Claus is a PhD student at the University of Cambridge’s Judge Business School and part of the Cambridge Centre for Social Innovation.

 In her dissertation, Laura asks how organisations can enable social change without compromising the voice of those most affected by to-be-addressed inequalities?
 Through fieldwork in Indonesia, Nigeria, and Tanzania, Laura identifies the strategies and processes that allow organizations to advocate for social change on behalf of others — including child brides and abducted schoolgirls — without undermining their voices.

 Neil Stott is Senior Faculty in Management Practice at the University of Cambridge’s Judge Business School.
 He is also Director of the Master of Studies in Social Innovation Programme and Co-Director of the Cambridge Center for Social Innovation.
 He was Chief Executive of Keystone Development Trust until April 2015.
 Keystone is one of the largest development trusts in the country delivering community development, social enterprises and property development.